 Don’t underestimate how much research you’ll need to do when planning to upgrade, improve, and renew your home.

->

-> It doesn’t make sense to add an extension or do a complete house renovation if it’s likely to increase the value of the home to over two million, yet the median house price for the area rarely reaches over one million.
+It doesn’t make sense to add an extension or do a complete house renovation if it’s likely to increase the home’s value to over two million.
+Yet, the median house price for the area rarely reaches over one million.

->

-> When thinking about building renovations, carefully consider the structural stability, including the roof structure.
+When thinking about building renovations, carefully consider the structural stability, including the roof structure.
 If you’re hoping to add an extension, either as a second storey or new parts of the roof intersecting with the old, consider the strength, availability of matching roof coverings, or replacing the roof entirely.

->

-> If your house renovation is located on a site with restricted access, you’ll need to plan ahead to make sure you have access to machinery or large building supplies.
+If your house renovation is located on a site with restricted access, you’ll need to plan to ensure you have access to machinery or large building supplies.

->

-> Many people renovating a house, particularly those adding extensions, will want to install systems tailored to your lifestyle and energy usage, e.g. updating heating, cooling and electrics.
+Many people renovating a house, particularly those adding extensions, will want to install systems tailored to your lifestyle and energy usage, e.g. updating heating, cooling and electrics.

 Older properties don’t always provide the space homeowners have come to expect.
 If this is the case, a house extension will be necessary.
 The costs for an extension vary depending on: